spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 </InfoBox>

-# Enabling a Nested Clusters on an existing Host Cluster
+# Enabling Nested Clusters on an Existing Host Cluster

 You can enable nested clusters on an existing host cluster by performing the following steps:<p></p><br />